-KIN 404 Methods and Materials for Teaching Physical Education

-(For Physical Education Majors Only)
+KIN 404 Methods and Materials for Teaching Physical Education (For Physical Education Majors Only)

 Teaches the proper methods of teaching physical education and familiarizes the student with materials available.
 This course covers the social and psychological factors involved in learning both in the classroom and on the playground.

-Requires a minimum of 16 professional field hours in an elementary physical education school setting AND a minimum of 16 professional field hours in a secondary physical education school setting.
+Requires a minimum of 20 professional field hours in an elementary physical education school setting AND a minimum of 20 professional field hours in a secondary physical education school setting.
 Prerequisite: TE 305 or TE 306 or permission of the instructor, and admission into the teacher education program.
 Credit, three hours

-KIN 406 Methods and Materials for Teaching Health Education

-(For Physical Education Majors Only)
+KIN 406 Methods and Materials for Teaching Health Education (For Physical Education Majors Only)

 Teaches the proper methods of teaching health education and familiarizes the student with materials available.
 This course covers the social and psychological factors involved in learning both in the classroom and on the playground.
 Requires a minimum of 20 professional field hours in a secondary health education school setting.
 Prerequisite: TE 305 or TE 306 or permission of the instructor, and admission into the teacher education program.
 Credit, three hours

-- KIN 409 This course will help the student identify Health and Fitness skills needed to be taught for the acquiring the sports skills and the teaching of those skills effectively in order to enhance sports performance.
+KIN 409 Sports Skills Instruction and Training for Performance This course will help the student identify health, fitness and motor skills needed for acquiring sports skills and the principles of teaching those skills effectively in order to enhance sports performance.
 The course will help the student to understand the assessment, analysis, and instructing the sports skills; nutrition concerns to enhance performance, along with the sport specific training methods for enhancing sports performance.
-Taking this course will help the student prepare for the National Academy of Sports Medicine Performance Enhancement Specialist Certification (PES).
+Taking this course will help the student prepare for the National Academy of Sports Medicine - Performance Enhancement Specialist Certification (PES).
 A minimum of 14 hours of field experiences required.
-A minimum of sever hours must in in a Health Setting and a minimum of seven hours must be in a Physical Education Setting.
-Credit three hours (3) - MU 325 Elementary School Music Methods and Materials (Music Education Majors Only) MUST be admitted to Teacher Education A course designed to provide the music student with the knowledge and skills required to present a unified course of study in the fundamental concepts of music to the elementary school child.
-Requires a minimum 35 hours of professional field experiences in an Elementary school settings.
-Credit, three hours - MU 425 Secondary School Music Methods and Materials

-(Music Education Majors Only) MUST be admitted to Teacher Education

-A course designed to assist the student in developing skills in creating cumulative musical learning and in gaining experience in the domains of musical development in the secondary school.
-Requires a minimum 35 hours of professional field experiences in a Secondary school settings.
+A minimum of seven hours must in in a Health Setting and a minimum of seven hours must be in a Physical Education Setting.
+Credit, three hours

+- MU325Elementary School Music Methods and Materials (Music Education Majors Only) MUST be admitted to Teacher Education A course designed to provide the music student with the knowledge and skills required to present a unified course of study in the fundamental concepts of music to the elementary school child.
+Requires a minimum 35 hours of professional field experiences in an elementary school setting.
+Credit, three hours - MU425Secondary School Music Methods and Materials (Music Education Majors Only) MUST be admitted to Teacher Education A course designed to assist the student in developing skills in creating cumulative musical learning and in gaining experience in the domains of musical development in the secondary school.
+Requires a minimum 35 hours of professional field experiences in a secondary school setting.
 Credit, three hours